 For couples who wish to problem-solve their way to a mutually-agreeable divorce settlement of all the issues, collaborative divorce offers a better resolution system.
 Divorce issues such as how to divide marital property and debt, how to arrange for child custody and visitation, determining child support, spousal support, and any other divorce-related matter can be complicated already without the added burden of runaway emotional turmoil.
 A collaborative divorce offers many benefits even beyond mediation that can ease the path towards divorce resolution.

 Want to explore the matter of a collaborative divorce in Chicago?
-Call the Law Offices of Jonathan Merel, P.C. at (312) 487-2795 to schedule a free, introductory 20-minute consultation.
+Call the Law Offices of Jonathan Merel, P.C. at (312) 487-2795 to schedule a confidential, introductory 20-minute consultation.

 How a Collaborative Divorce Works

 Collaborative divorce differs from mediation in that each party has his or her own separate collaborative divorce attorney to provide legal advice as they move through the issues.
 Sessions in a collaborative divorce can be four-way among both parties and their respective lawyers as well as separately in two-way discussions between lawyer and client.
 In mediation, the mediator acts as a neutral third party who does not give advice to nor advocate for either side.
 The mediator is trained in fostering positive communication between the parties as well as having them take a problem-solving approach.
 A mediator cannot draft settlements for approval by the court; a collaborative divorce lawyer can.

 In a collaborative divorce, you and your spouse along with your lawyers engage in a dispute resolution process that is based on cooperation and negotiation outside the court.
 The process is based on resolving things without litigation although each side has the option to end collaboration and go to court if necessary.
 Should that occur, each party must move forward into litigation by ending their client relationship with their collaborative lawyers; they must find new representation elsewhere.